ember-learn/guides-source/guides/release/using-typescript/ts-and-ember.md

 If you're developing an addon and concerned that this might affect consumers, it won't.
 Your types directory will never be referenced by consumers at all!

-### Class property setup errors

-Some common stumbling blocks for people switching to ES6 classes from the traditional EmberObject setup:

-- `Assertion Failed: InjectedProperties should be defined with the inject computed property macros.` – You've written `someService = inject()` in an ES6 class body in Ember 3.1+.
-Replace it with the `.extend` approach or by using decorators\(`@service` or `@controller`) as discussed [above](using-ts-effectively.md#service-and-controller-injections).
-Because computed properties of all sorts, including injections, must be set up on a prototype, _not_ on an instance, if you try to use class properties to set up injections, computed properties, the action hash, and so on, you will see this error.
-- `Assertion Failed: Attempting to lookup an injected property on an object without a container, ensure that the object was instantiated via a container.` – You failed to pass `...arguments` when you called `super` in e.g. a component class `constructor`.
-Always do `super(...arguments)`, not just `super()`, in your `constructor`.

-## Type definitions outside `node_modules/@types`

-By default, the TypeScript compiler loads all type definitions found in `node_modules/@types`.
-If the type defs you need are not found there and are not supplied in the root of the package you're referencing, you can register a custom value in `paths` in the `tsconfig.json` file.
-See the [tsconfig.json docs](http://www.typescriptlang.org/docs/handbook/compiler-options.html#compiler-options) for details.